SharkSnack/shiren-5/content/items/weapons.md

 ### Scythe

-Fast to level up, solid rune count, and effective against many high attack power monster families.<br/>In particular, it makes it easier to farm grass items from Grass Boy family monsters,<br/>and it usually eliminates the worry of not defeating a Mutaikon family monster in one hit.
+Fast to level up, solid rune count, and effective against many high attack power monsters.<br/>In particular, it makes it easier to farm grass items from Grass Kid monsters,<br/>and eliminates the worry of not defeating a Mutaikon monster in one hit.

 <table class="itemDetailsTable">
   <tbody>